shramand21iitk/cs425/README.md

 ### Threading Model
 - **Decision:** Create a new thread for each client connection.
-- **Reason:** This allows the server to handle multiple clients concurrently without blocking on any single client.
+- **Reason:** Creating a new thread for each client connection allows the server to handle multiple clients concurrently.
+They also share the same memory space, which makes it easier to share data between threads using shared data structures.
+This is particularly useful for maintaining the list of connected clients and groups.

 ### Synchronization
 - **Decision:** Use mutexes to protect shared data structures.
-- **Reason:** Ensures thread-safe access to shared resources like the client list and group list, preventing race conditions.
+- **Reason:** Ensures thread-safe access to shared resources like the client list and group list, preventing race conditions and maintain data consistency in a multi-threaded environment.

 ### Authentication
 - **Decision:** Allow multiple login attempts even after failed authentication detection.